JGarnica22/PSlab/trackViewer/README.md

 ### bigWig files:

-bw files is the format you will use mainly to show sequencing data (to draw histograms with sequencing reads).
+bigWig is the format you will use mainly for sequencing data (to draw histograms with sequencing reads).
 You can obtain bw files from bam files (alignment files) with `bamCoverage`(deeptools) in Terminal.
 For that, follow these instructions:
 <br/>

 #### 0. Install tools: